On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Discussion

 Researchers in the field of software engineering have pointed out that software testing is a cooperative process.
 It has organizational~\citep{martin_good_2007}, psychological~\citep{garousi_survey_2013}, and social facets~\citep{rooksby_testing_2009}.
-Others emphasize that more insight into the human experience of software engineering~\citep{sharp_role_2016} and software testing in particular~\citep{evans_scared_2021} is needed to advance the field.
-Situating our work in the body of knowledge available to us, we identify a research gap that lies beyond technology-focused investigations of socio-technical aspects.
-We identify that there is a gap in the field of software engineering research that concerns the effect of material on the social worlds in which software is developed (new materialism~\citep{fox_new_2020}) and works that concern the social construction of technology (SCOT)~\citep{pinch_social_1996}.
-Concretely this research gap concerns two broad questions: \begin{enumerate} \item How do material realities (software artefacts and development infrastructure) affect and facilitate social needs, interaction and the culture of projects'? \item How does the transient, social experience of developers and their imaginations, which are not visible in artifacts translate to choices? \end{enumerate}
+Others emphasize that more insight into the human experience of software engineering~\citep{sharp_role_2016} and software testing in particular~\citep{evans_scared_2021} is needed.
+Situating our work in the body of knowledge available to us, we identify a research gap that lies beyond technology-focused investigations of socio-technical aspects of software engineering.
+The gap concerns the effect of material on the social worlds in which software is developed (new materialism)~\citep{fox_new_2020} and works that concern the social construction of technology (SCOT)~\citep{pinch_social_1996}.
+Concretely this research gap concerns two broad questions: \begin{enumerate} \item How do material realities (software artefacts and development infrastructure) affect and facilitate social needs, interaction and the culture of projects? \item How does the transient, social experience of developers and their imaginations, which are not visible in artifacts, translate to choices? \end{enumerate}

-Contributions in the field of software engineering and particularly software testing, even when aiming to investigate \textit{socio-technical} aspects often take a perspective that is geared towards technical phenomena.
+The gap exists because contributions in the field of software engineering and particularly software testing, even when aiming to investigate \textit{socio-technical} aspects are often geared towards technical phenomena through their choice of method or dataset.
 For example, \citet{wiklund_impediments_2014} investigate forum posts and conclude that the impediments in testing are of a technical nature.
 We argue, also on the basis of our previous work~\citep{swillus_sentiment_2023}, that a forum or Q$\&$A platforms is a very limited medium to investigate non-technical issues.
-Accordingly, a few studies which go beyond technical media to investigate testing practices provide a glimpse of a fuller picture.
-For example, when asked in personal meetings, developers voice a lot of non-technical, even emotional issues with testing practice~\citep{evans_scared_2021}.
-In his later studies, Wiklund, who first focused on the technical nature of testing, also argues that there is more to testing practices: Testing automation is a business decision that goes far beyond technicalities.
-Impediments are for a large part of an organizational nature and concern the human and social aspects of the lived experience of developers as much as the technical details of it~\citep{wiklund_impediments_2017}.